-To send flowers in memory of Richard S Klimek, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Richard S Klimek, please visit our Heartfelt Sympathies Store.

 Rich was also a coaching legend at VHS.
 He served as the baseball coach for 13 years, winning 206 games and 10 Cape-Atlantic League American Conference championships.
 Rich also started the soccer program in 1974 and coached for 31 years.
 He amassed a 431-151-46 record and won the Group IV South title twice, the South Jersey Soccer Coaches Tournament once and the CAL American Championship 10 times.
 He was particularly proud that he achieved the national shut-out record of 16 shut-outs in one season (1995).
 Vineland High School named its soccer field after him in 2017.
 This was his greatest honor.